 Data economy tools in health sector ecosystems

 Health sector ecosystems play a key role in boosting growth.
-The goal of Sitra’s projects is to gather experiences of the use of data in health sector ecosystems and strengthen the competitiveness of the health sector using fair data economy measures.
+The goal of Sitra’s projects was to gather experiences of the use of data in health sector ecosystems and strengthen the competitiveness of the health sector using fair data economy measures.
+The pilots were implemented in 2022–2023

 What is it about?